Marcus Gilbert (American football): 2015

 On February 25, 2015, the Pittsburgh Steelers and Gilbert agreed to restructure his 2015 salary and convert his $1.15 million base salary and $3.5 roster bonus into a signing bonus.

 Gilbert was able to start all 16 regular season games in 2015 and played in 99.5% of the offensive snaps.
 He was responsible for only one sack, two hits, and ranked as the best right tackle by Pro Football Focus.
 He attributed his best season statistically to having a better off season program, being more health conscious, and getting into better shape.
 The Pittsburgh Steelers achieved a 10–6 record and finished second in the AFC North.
 After winning the AFC Wildcard they lost to the eventual Super Bowl 50 Champions the Denver Broncos.

 2016

-On August 15, 2016, the Pittsburgh Steelers and Gilbert agreed to restructure $3.19 million of his 2016 salary into a bonus in order to clear $2.39 million in cap space.
+On August 15, 2016, the Steelers and Gilbert agreed to restructure $3.19 million of his 2016 salary into a bonus in order to clear $2.39 million in cap space.

 He started the first four games of the season and injured his ankle during a Week 4 victory over the Kansas City Chiefs.
 He missed the next three games but was able to return in time for Week 7 contest against the New England Patriots.
 Gilbert started 13 games and finished the season ranked the 13th best offensive tackle by Pro Football Focus with an overall grade of 87.1.